What are healthy eating habits for weight loss

 Over the article below, we’ll take a look at some of the more important nutritional concerns for older people including vitamin D, calcium, vitamin C, magnesium, fiber, protein, and iron as well as showing you how to achieve a balanced diet.

 We hope to dispel some nutrition myths and provide up-to-date advice, top tips, expert comments, and recipes.
-Eating a healthy diet is vital for our wellbeing and prevention of disease.
+Eating a healthy diet is vital for our wellbeing and the prevention of disease.

 But we don’t just eat for health.
 Food is an important aspect of social interaction and pleasure too.
 So keep things in perspective and aim for a sensible balance.